pachyderm/pachyderm/doc/deployment/amazon_web_services/aws_cloudfront.md

 pk-APKAXXXXXXXXXXXXXXXX.pem
 ```

-The Key Pair ID is `APKAXXXXXXXXXXXXXXXX`.
+The key-pair ID is `APKAXXXXXXXXXXXXXXXX`.
 The other file is
 the private key, which looks similar to the following text:

 ```